 Moving abroad will always have little costs that you haven’t planned for that build up over time.
 It’s impossible to take everything into account – no matter how much research you’ve done.
 You should counteract this by adding a little extra to your budget.
 This gives you more wiggle room to figure out those frustrating additional costs.

-A big issue many expats face when moving to Ireland is all the small fees you have to pay for everything.
-We’ve already mentioned the fact that banks charge for debit cards – but you might also be charged installation fees for the internet, bag charges in supermarkets, and gratuity fees in upscale restaurants.
+A big issue many expats face when moving to Ireland is all the small monthly costs you have to pay for everything.
+I’ve already mentioned the fact that banks charge for debit cards – but you might also be charged installation fees for the internet, bag charges in supermarkets, and monthly data fees (unless you get a prepaid mobile tariff, which is much cheaper), and gratuity fees in upscale restaurants.
 All these little extra charges add up eventually and it can be easy to let your budget run away from you.

 Ireland also has a much smaller social security net than its bigger European neighbors.
 This means you’ll have to think about paying for hospital visits that you wouldn’t back home.
 They still have road tolls throughout the country – which will substantially increase the cost of your journeys beyond just gas and the car itself.

 Finally, you need to think about how often you plan to fly home or post things abroad.
 These can both be super expensive from Ireland.
 Infamous budget airline Ryanair is actually based in Dublin, but these flights only take you within Europe.
 If you’re coming from further afield it will cost you more (as will postage).